Matt Lindland: Coaching

 Lindland founded the North West kids wrestling program and coached at two of the top wrestling clubs in the U.S.: Cobra Wrestling and Peninsula.
 That same year, he also started working with Chael Sonnen at West Linn High School.
-In 1996, Lindland moved back to Lincoln, Nebraska to take a job as an assistant wrestling coach at the University of Nebraska where he coached until 2000.
+In 1996, Lindland moved back to Lincoln, Nebraska to take a job as an assistant wrestling coach at the University of Nebraska–Lincoln where he coached until 2000.
 During his tenure at Nebraska, Lindland coached NCAA champions and multiple All-Americans.
 He continues to work with USA Wrestling to this day.

 In 2000, Lindland started coaching wrestling and MMA at his Team Quest gym in Portland, Oregon.
 He is still coaching wrestling, kickboxing, MMA, and the professional and amateur fight teams at Team Quest.
 In 2013 he was selected as the World team coach for the US Greco-Roman wrestling team.

 Lindland is a volunteer assistant coach at his alma mater, Clackamas Community College.
 The program has taken a U-turn under the coaching of Coach Josh Rhoden and Matt Lindland, placing high in the NJCAA National Tournament in recent years.